Gao Zongwu: Sino-Japanese peace talks

 Gao would go on to play a major role in negotiations between Japan and the Chinese government throughout the next two years.
-Between the Marco Polo Bridge Incident in the summer of 1937 and the outbreak of fighting in Shanghai by fall of that year, Gao met with both Wang and Chiang Kai-shek.
+Between the Marco Polo Bridge Incident in the summer of 1937 and the outbreak of the Battle of Shanghai by fall of that year, Gao met with both Wang and Chiang Kai-shek.
 He expressed his intent to establish a peace agreement with Japan and completely turn around Sino-Japanese relations.
 Wang agreed, and Chiang gave his approval.
-On July 31, 1937, Gao met with a banking contact and his acquaintance, Japanese businessman Nishi Yoshiaki, a protege of Matsuoka Yosuke, Japanese diplomat and former president of the South Manchurian Railway Company, who supported the peace movement.
+On 31 July 1937, Gao met with a banking contact and his acquaintance, Japanese businessman Nishi Yoshiaki, a protege of Matsuoka Yosuke, Japanese diplomat and former president of the South Manchurian Railway Company, who supported the peace movement.
 Shortly after the fall of Nanjing Gao resigned from his position in the Foreign Ministry and traveled to Hong Kong on what was ostensibly an intelligence gathering mission, but was really there at the behest of Zhou Fohai and the low-key club to make contacts with officials sympathetic to the peace movement.
 Zhou kept Chiang informed of their efforts the entire time.

 In late 1937 Gao took a break to recuperate from a tuberculosis attack, and a friend of his from the Foreign Ministry continued his work, meeting with Nishi in January 1938 in Shanghai.
-It was through Nishi that Gao's friend arranged a visit to Tokyo on February 15 to begin conversations with pro-Chinese members of the Japanese leadership, the main one being Colonel Kagesa Sadaaki of the strategy section of the Army General Staff, along with Vice Chief of General Staff Hayao Tada.
+It was through Nishi that Gao's friend arranged a visit to Tokyo on 15 February to begin conversations with pro-Chinese members of the Japanese leadership, the main one being Colonel Kagesa Sadaaki of the strategy section of the Army General Staff, along with Vice Chief of General Staff Hayao Tada.
 Through Gao's friend they passed a number of letters to Chiang Kai-shek describing their desire to negotiate a peace.
-After leaving Japan on March 5, he met with Gao, Nishi, and the journalist Matsumoto Shigeharu—Gao's former professor at Kyushu University—in Hong Kong.
+After leaving Japan on 5 March, he met with Gao, Nishi, and the journalist Matsumoto Shigeharu—Gao's former professor at Kyushu University—in Hong Kong.
 Afterwards they headed to report their findings to Zhou, who passed on the letters to Chiang.

-On April 16 Gao returned to Hong Kong and met with Nishi, telling him Chiang's positive reaction to the letters from Colonel Kagesa.
+On 16 April Gao returned to Hong Kong and met with Nishi, telling him Chiang's positive reaction to the letters from Colonel Kagesa.
 He had also told Gao basic conditions for peace, including Japanese recognition of Chinese sovereignty, and later negotiations for the question of Manchukuo and Inner Mongolia.
 Nishi then departed to Japan on April 19 to see if a visit to Tokyo by Gao was possible, but returned with negative results as Kagesa was not willing to enter negotiations at the time.
 He returned from Japan with nothing more than vague assurances of support from some officers of the Army General Staff, which Gao reported to Chiang, much to the Chinese leader's outrage, who ordered Gao to cut off the talks.
 In March 1938, however, Gao met with Matsumoto, who encouraged him to undertake an unauthorized mission to Tokyo.
 Zhou Fohai supported the idea, offering to take responsibility for the trip.
 Gao arrived in Japan in early July.